-The Athletic Training staff oversees all sports clearance.
+The athletic trainers oversee all sports clearance.
 In order to be cleared for team practices, athletes must turn in an updated physical, parent concussion education course completion, student concussion education course completion and complete concussion baseline testing.
-Athletes are not allowed to practice with their team until they receive confirmation from the athletic training staff that they are cleared.
+Athletes are not allowed to practice with their team until they receive confirmation from the athletic trainers that they are cleared.
 Our coaches cannot take the athlete's word that they are cleared without checking with the training staff.
 If you wish to check on your child's clearance, you can do so by texting, calling or emailing the head athletic trainer.